melissabreynolds/personalsite/cv.md

 2016	Grant-in-aid, Folger Shakespeare Library, Researching the Archive Seminar
 2015	Director’s Scholarship, Rare Book School, The University of Virginia

-### Princeton
+### Internal
+2024	Clark-McClintock-Gershenson Subvention Award, Rutgers History Department
 2020	‘New Project in the Humanities’ David A. Gardner ’69 Magic Project grant
 2020	Research Grant, University Committee on Research in the Humanities and Social Sciences

-### Rutgers
-2024	Clark-McClintock-Gershenson Subvention Award, Rutgers History Department
 2018	Mellon Dissertation Completion Fellowship, School of Arts & Sciences (Declined)
 2017	Special Study Award for Digital Humanities, Graduate School
 2016	Mellon Summer Dissertation Research Grant, School of Arts & Sciences
 2016	Rutgers Teaching Assistant Professional Development Fund Research Grants

-### The University of Alabama
 2012	Albert Burton Moore Memorial Award for Outstanding Graduate Work in History
 2005	Phi Beta Kappa

 ## Conferences, Seminars, & Invited Talks
 <hr>

 ### Invited Research Talks and Presentations
-"Manuscript Medicine and the Making of an English Past," an invited talk and workshop at the Early Modern Studies Institute, Huntington Library, San Marino, CA; March 27, 2026
+"Making their Mark: Manuscripts and Medical Authority in Later Medieval and Early Modern England," an invited talk and workshop at the Early Modern Studies Institute, Huntington Library, San Marino, CA; March 27, 2026

 "Bodies, Soul, and Environment: Assessing Drugs and Difference in Sixteenth-Century English Medicine," Medicine, Slavery, and Race in the Atlantic World, a conference celebrating the close of the Medicine and the Making of Race Project, led by Dr. Hannah Murphy, King's College London; May 15–18, 2025